paulgureghian/PyTorch_LSTM/README.md

 Training of the model is implemented in 'train.py' which has a 'train' function to train the model on the data and a 'predict' function to make predictions and generate text.

 The program shows the 'epochs', 'batch', 'loss', and 100 predicted words.

+To run the program, first 'git' clone the repo, navigate to the project folder in terminal, and run the 'train.py' script like this:  $ python3 train.py  or chmod 777 train.py then ./train.py